 I like everything about Trials Rising’s core gameplay.
 I just wish that there was more polish in everything surrounding it.

 In a first for the franchise, Trials has loot boxes for cosmetics.
 And the implementation is disappointing.
-The basic crates that you get for leveling up are quick to give duplicate items, and item rarities seem to mean nothing because I’m level 90 in the game and still see new “common” items come out of these boxes.
-The superior crates that you get for beating challenges isn’t much better, and the first one gave me common items that I already had, and I had to pay in-game currency to re-roll it to get something remotely interesting.
+The basic crates that you get for leveling up are quick to give duplicate items.
+The superior crates that you get for beating contracts isn’t much better, and the first one gave me common items that I already had, and I had to pay in-game currency to re-roll it to get something remotely interesting.
 Fun!

 Tying into these loot box cosmetics is a new ‘inventory’ system that holds all of your cosmetic items.
 The idea is that you can have multiple, duplicate items that have different stickers or colors.
 It’s a great idea that’s executed poorly by Trials Rising.
 Items are sorted by type with no way to quickly see which ones you’ve modified.
 My account was glitched with a bug where items would be duplicated multiple times, but this seems like it was fixed.